 Overnight Your Casserole

-Yes, you can make this as an overnight casserole by preparing it the evening ahead, storing it overnight in the freezer, and then just popping it into the oven the morning it needs to bake.
+Yes, you can make this as an overnight casserole by preparing it the evening ahead, storing it overnight in the fridge, and then just popping it into the oven the morning it needs to bake.
 I tested this a few times and it’s convenient and quick for the morning and tastes great!
 It definitely saved me to use this method on a morning when my parents were in town and I wanted to serve something a little special.

 To make the overnight version of this casserole, prepare the recipe as directed, up to the point of topping the gravy mixture with the uncooked biscuit dough.
 Allow it to cool about 10 minutes.
 Then cover the casserole dish and refrigerate it overnight.
 The biscuits may sink down into the gravy a bit more than they would if you didn’t use this method, but it will still turn out fine.
 In the morning, all you need to do is bake the casserole until the gravy is bubbly and hot and the biscuits are golden brown.
 See the notes section of the recipe card below for the full overnight casserole directions.